nstr/rc-inputs/README.md

 `onAdd` | function | The function returns new tag created by a user.
 `onDelete` | function | The first argument of the function  returns deleted tag.
 The second argument returns tag's index of deleted tag in the tags array.
 The third argument returns the tags.
 `onChange` | function | The function returns the array of current tags.
+`createTagOnPress` | array | keyCode of pressed buttons on keyboard.
 `disableInput` | bool | You can hide input.
 In this case `TagInput` will be just for reading.
 `dynamicInputWidth` | bool | The prop makes any inner input(custom or default) stretched on all remaining width.
 The default is false.
 `autocomplete` | object | Special data for autocomplete.
 See schema below.